space88man/greenswitch/README.rst

     # run main loop in a thread so we can control it at the
     # REPL
+    # connect() method is the run forever function

     def do_1():
         thr = threading.Thread(target=trio.run, args=(conn.connect,))
         thr.setDaemon(True)
         thr.start()

+    # invoke coroutine functions from an alien thread
     def do_task(task, *args):
         return trio.from_thread.run(task, *args, trio_token=conn.token)